VanshajSaxena/auction-system/README.md

       expiryMs: 86400000 # 24 hours
     ```

+> **Note:** Do not commit sensitive information such as passwords or secret
+> keys to version control.
+Use environment variables or a secrets manager for
+> production deployments where possible.

 - **Other Properties**

   - You can further customize logging, actuator, mail, or any other Spring Boot